 Thesis through the

-two Tufts professors.
-Your committee chair must be
+Your committee chair must be from your department

-same or different department.
-A third reader is
+department.
+A third reader is also possible, but

 - You must defend your thesis when you complete